 Discover folk - the CRM for people-powered businesses

-A tire kicker is a term used to describe people who seem to fit your ideal customer profile but are in fact, red herrings.
 As a sales professional, you might have come across a tire kicker without realising it.
-They tend to appear to show interest in your product or service, only to take up space in your sales funnel and waste your sales teams' precious time.
-In this blog post, we explore what the term tire kickers mean, how to identify one (including common red flags) and ways you can avoid them.
+They tend to appear to show interest in your product or service, only to take up space in your sales funnel and waste your sales team's precious time.

 What is a tire kicker?